updated to coincide with the latest iso August 28, 2021

 Next up, XFCE is super nice to provide us with keybinding shortcuts.
 But, it would be a shame to have i3 and not use the i3 keybindings.
 So, the next step is to pull up the XFCE shortcuts and remove ALL of them.
 Don’t save any, even if you think you need it, you don’t.
 We will be using the i3 config file and to make life easier, you will want to nix the whole lot of them.

 And that’s that, Log Out and Log back in to see your nice new fancy XFCE system with i3 as it’s window manager!
 We’re not done, but we’re getting close!
 At this point everything works!
 Maybe a bit too well.
-At this point you can choose to lose xfce4-panel - which I didn’t want to do, it’s what originally brought me to look into this.
-OR we can lose i3bar.
-There’s no need for it IMO.
-You do as you will, but I will show you how to lose i3bar next.
+At this point you can choose to lose xfce4-panel - which I didn’t want to do, it’s what originally brought me to look into this, or you can lose i3bar (I guess if you really wanted you could keep both, but that’s up to you).

 Pull up the i3 config with